A Kuenneth theorem for configuration spaces: Formality and collapse

 Throughout this section, $\op O$ denotes a fixed operad in $\Ch{R}$.
 The homology $H_*(\op O)$ is then an operad in both $\Ch{R}$ and $\grMod{R}$.
 In order to avoid confusion, we reflect this distinction in the notation for categories of modules.

 \begin{definition} We say that $\op O$ is \emph{formal} if there is a zig-zag of weak equivalences of operads such that the induced automorphism of $H_*(\op O)$ is the identity. \end{definition}

-This apparently stronger condition is equivalent to requiring the existence of an isomorphism between $\op O$ and $H_*(\op O)$ in the homotopy category of operads in $\Ch{R}$.
+Although it appears stronger, this condition is equivalent to the existence of an isomorphism between $\op O$ and $H_*(\op O)$ in the homotopy category of operads in $\Ch{R}$.
 We record the following basic observation about the homology of modules over a formal operad.

 \begin{lemma} If $\op O$ is formal, and both $\op O$ and $H_*(\op O)$ are $R$-projective, then the diagram of functors commutes. \end{lemma} \begin{proof} The commuting of the lefthand triangle is obvious.
 Under the assumption of projectivity, $\mathbb{L}g_!$ is an equivalence with inverse $g^*$ \cite[Thm.
 16.B]{fresse}, so the righthand triangle commutes for the same reason. \end{proof}